 [Peer Pressure] After parents, the children’s peers influence them the most.
 That means a parent must be mindful of each child’s friends.
 It is seldom successful to tell your children to stay away from other children with bad habits or behaviors.

 One way to determine who may be a bad influence is to have the friends over for play dates.
 Then quietly observe everything.
 The younger they are, the easier it is to spot them.
 A few observations include biters, hitters, disrespectful to you, refuses to share, repeatedly uses foul language, and the like.
 Once you have spotted the problem children, think of ways of phase them out and phase others in.
 Some children will listen to you if you tell them not to play with that person anymore.
 Most will not and it often causes an opposite reaction, particularly the independent children.
 Your obligations are to your children.

 The teenage years are more complicated.
 You must have repeated observations when the friends come over.
 You might ask them what their goals and aspirations are.
 Watch them to see if they show respect to others.
-Do they use foul language without hesitation.
-Do they put other friends down in disrespectful ways.
-Do they brag about sexual conquests, drinking alcohol, or taking drugs.
-Do they play violent video games.
-Does your child act more negatively after playing with a particular friend.
-Did you find drugs in your child’s room after the a friend’s visit.
-Does the friend drive recklessly.
+Do they use foul language without hesitation?
+Do they put other friends down in disrespectful ways?
+Do they brag about sexual conquests, drinking alcohol, or taking drugs?
+Do they play violent video games?
+Does your child act more negatively after playing with a particular friend?
+Did you find drugs in your child’s room after a friend’s visit?
+Does the friend drive recklessly?
 These are things for you to observe so you can make informed decisions on what is best for your children.